-One of the largest gas pipeline projects in the last two decades took a major step forward last week as Kinder Morgan and Sempra Energy announced that they secured shipper commitments for the entire 1.8 Bcf/d of proposed firm transportation capacity on the 1,323-mile, $4 billion Rockies Express pipeline project, which would bring desparately needed Rocky Mountain natural gas east to energy-starved markets in the Midwest and Northeast.
+Kinder Morgan and Sempra Energy said Tuesday that they have secured commitments for the entire 1.8 Bcf/d of proposed firm transportation capacity on the 1,323-mile, $4 billion Rockies Express pipeline project, which would bring Rocky Mountain natural gas east to markets across the Midwest and Northeast.

-Seldom has there been an energy project put together so quickly with the cooperation of so many.
-The project's sponsors said agreements also have been reached that will enable the upstream Entrega and Overthrust pipelines to connect with and extend the supply reach of Rockies Express.
+The companies also said agreements have been reached that will enable the Entrega and Overthrust pipelines to connect with and extend the supply reach of Rockies Express.
 All of the related projects are expected to be brought online in segments with final completion of the Rockies Express system by June 2009.

 “Rarely has a single pipeline had the potential to have such a transforming effect on the North American natural gas industry,” said Kinder Morgan Energy Partners (KMP) CEO Richard Kinder, predicting that gas consumers across the country would see lower gas prices once the pipeline is built.